laf0rge/onomondo-ipa/README.md

 This repository contains the [current state of work towards] an IPAd implementation.

+The IPAd (IoT Profile Assistance [device]) is an element in the 3GPP IoT eSIM system as described in SGP.31 and SGP.32.
+It interfaces between the eUICC on the one hand side, and the eIM (via HTTPS) on the other side.

 ## Dependencies

 The IPAd core implementation (libasn, libipa) written in a way so that it has